MCAL: Minimum Cost Human-Machine Active Labeling: Evaluation

 \section{Evaluation}

-In this section, we evaluate the performance of \sysname over three popular classification data sets: Fashion-MNIST \cite{Fashion-MNIST}, CIFAR-10 \cite{CIFAR} and CIFAR-100 \cite{CIFAR}.
-We chose these three data sets to demonstrate that \sysname can work effectively across classification tasks with different difficulty levels, Fashion-MNIST being the ``easiest'' and CIFAR-100 the ``hardest''.
-We use three popular DNN architectures RESNET50, RESNET18~\cite{resnet}, and CNN18 (RESNET18 without the skip connections).
+In this section, we evaluate the performance of \sysname over popular classification data sets: Fashion-MNIST, CIFAR-10, CIFAR-100, and ImageNet.
+We chose these data sets to demonstrate that \sysname can work effectively across different difficulty levels, We use three popular DNN architectures RESNET50, RESNET18~(\cite{resnet}), and CNN18 (RESNET18 without the skip connections).
 These architectures span the range of architectural complexity with differing training costs and achievable accuracy.
-CNN18 has a very low training cost but yields lower accuracy while RESNET50 has a very high training cost and typically yields the highest accuracy.
 This allows us to demonstrate how \sysname can effectively select the most cost efficient architecture among available choices.
-We also use two different human labeling services: Amazon labeling services~\cite{sagemaker} at 0.04 USD/image and Satyam~\cite{qiu2018satyam} at 0.003 USD/image.
-Satyam labels images 10$\times$ cheaper by leveraging untrained inexpensive workers.
-This allows to demonstrate how \sysname adapts to changing human labeling costs.
-Finally, our evaluation ignores model fitting and inference costs, since they are negligible compared to training costs.
+We also use two different labeling services: Amazon~\cite{sagemaker} at \$0.04/image and Satyam~(\cite{qiu2018satyam}) at \$0.003/image.
+This allows us to demonstrate how \sysname adapts to changing human labeling costs.
+Finally, parametric model fitting costs are negligible compared to training, metric profiling, and human labeling costs.

-\sysname uses a popular active learning metric (margin~\cite{settles}) to rank and select samples for all our results in this section.
-At each active learning iteration, it trains the model over 200 epochs with a $10\times$ learning rate reduction at 80, 120, 160, 180 epochs, and a mini-batch-size of 256 samples~\cite{keras_defaults}.
-We have left it to future work to incorporate hyper-parameter search into the optimization.

-\tabref{tab:ComputeCosts} depicts the training cost per image for three different DNNs trained on CIFAR-10.
-We use a virtual machine with 4 NVIDIA K80 GPUs at 3.6 USD/hr and maintain over 90\% utilization on each GPU during the training process.
-In all experiments, unless otherwise specified, the overall labeling accuracy requirement $\err$ was set at 5\%.
+\sysname evaluates different sampling methods discussed (\figref{fig:coreset}) and uses margin to rank and select samples.
+At each active learning iteration, it trains the model over 200 epochs with a $10\times$ learning rate reduction at 80, 120, 160, 180 epochs, and a mini-batch-size of 256 samples~(\cite{keras_defaults}).
+Training is performed on virtual machines with 4 NVIDIA K80 GPUs at a cost of 3.6 USD/hr.
+In all experiments, unless otherwise specified, the labeling accuracy requirement $\err$ was set at 5\%.